 - How to Choose an Acoustic Guitar for a Beginner

 Learn what to look for when buying your first acoustic guitar in this comprehensive guide for beginners.

 Should You Choose Electric or Acoustic for Your First Guitar?

 Should you start out on acoustic guitar or electric guitar?
 My recommendation: Whichever lights your fire!

 Some newbies think they need to start out on acoustic guitar and master it before moving on to electric guitar.
 You can do that if you want to, but it’s not necessary.

-In fact, in some ways it is easier for beginners to start with an electric guitar.
+In fact, in some ways, it is easier for beginners to start with an electric guitar.
 Electric guitar strings are usually lighter, and the action is a bit closer to the fretboard.
-This makes them easier to play, especially when comparing budget models.
+This makes it easier to play, especially when comparing budget models.
 Newbies may find them less stressful on their fingers when first starting out.

 Electric guitar amps can be turned down for quieter practice.
 They also often feature headphone jacks.
 Both features come in handy for parents who grow tired of their budding Jimi Hendrix wailing away in the next room.